Access Team Practitioner (experienced or developmental role)

 Disclosure and Barring Service Check

-This post is subject to the Rehabilitation of Offenders Act (Exceptions Order) 1975 and requires a DBS check for any previous convictions.
+This post is subject to the Rehabilitation of Offenders Act (Exceptions Order) 1975, requiring a DBS check for any previous convictions.

 Salary: £29,970 to £44,962 per year, Band 5 or 6 depending on experience